DaffyDesert/ArgoCasinoMirror/README.md

   * rank: ace, 2-10, jack, queen, king (13 possible values)
   * suit: heart, club, diamond, spade
   * value: combination of the rank and suit of a card (5H, KD)
-  * faceDown: boolean value representing wehter a card value is showing or the back of the card is showing
+  * faceDown: boolean value representing wether a card value is showing or the back of the card is showing
   * cardImage: when a card is constructed a specific .png file is associated to it based on the value of the card (AH = AH.png, FD = backOfCard.png, etc..)
   * each card object has a draw function that returns a JPanel of the Card Image

 CardStack:
- * Class used to implement what a stack of cards should expected to do /n
+ * Class used to implement what a stack of cards should be expected to do ** shuffle the stack
+ ** deal to and from top or bottom any number of cards
  * Allows for better abstraction between a deck, player hand, dealer hand, discard piles, etc..
  * stackName - name of the stack object
  * stack - list of card objects to handle